 Applying a new coat or two of paint is well known as a home improvement that yields a high return on investment (ROI), otherwise known as lots of bang for your buck.
 And this relatively inexpensive upgrade is likely to pay off big time when you sell your house.
 Here’s why.

-Not only that, even choosing just the right paint color can pay off.
+Not only that, even choosing just the right paint color and paint quality can pay off.
 According to Zillow, home exteriors painted gray-beige (yes, “greige”) upped the average selling price by nearly three and a half thousand dollars.
 Pair that with a navy blue front door and you’re looking at an extra $5,000 profit.

 This may include professional pressure washing (low pressure only, please!), window caulk touchup, and scraping or power brushing off flaking paint.
 In addition, it might be necessary to repair wood rot or other damage.

 - Paint -- The paint itself is a much smaller cost component, but it will make a huge difference to the finished product.
 So don’t cheap out by skimping on paint.
 Instead, choose a high quality paint, that's also a weather-resistant exterior latex paint so that your home will look great, and stay that way for longer – up to 10 years, as opposed to 4-5 years with a less expensive type.

 The formula to figure out how much paint you’ll need: 1 gallon of exterior paint is enough to cover 250-400 square feet of surface, based on one coat.